reachmahi/PS_Assessment/README.md

-Terraform is an open-source tool that codifies APIs into declarative configuration files.
-Team members can share the configuration files amongst the team.
-You and your team can treat the Terraform configuration files as code: edit, review, and; version them.
+Terraform is an open-source tool that codifies APIs into declarative configuration files and provision resources in cloud

 Problem statement:
 Cloud